Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.4/5

-MailPoet lets you create and send newsletters without leaving WordPress, plus you can trigger automated emails from WooCommerce purchases, abandoned carts, and customer behavior while tracking which campaigns generate revenue.
+MailPoet lets you create and send newsletters without leaving WordPress.
+You can trigger automated emails from WooCommerce purchases, abandoned carts, and customer behavior, while tracking which campaigns generate revenue.

-It manages subscribers, segments lists, and handles email delivery via your server or its optional sending service that processes up to 50,000 emails/hour.
+It manages subscribers, segments lists, and handles email delivery via your server or its optional sending service.
+That service processes up to 50,000 emails/hour.

 Why choose it?

-Choose MailPoet if switching between WordPress and email platforms disrupts your workflow.
-You manage one system instead of two, with subscriber data staying on your server unless you opt for its sending service.
+Choose this WordPress email marketing plugin if switching between WordPress and email platforms disrupts your workflow.
+You manage one system instead of two.
+Subscriber data stays on your server unless you opt for its sending service.

 Features